 Regular, elastic hair ties kind of suck.
 But if you take a look at who made them (ahem, men in the 16th century), it makes sense why.
 They weren’t made for women who live in modern times — women who work hard, run errands, exercise, juggle ten different tasks at once including chauffeuring kids to dance and soccer practice...you know, basically do it all.
 Elastics were made to do one thing.
 They weren’t made for changing hair styles or different hair types.

-At PONY-O, we are women-owned and operated.
+PONY-O hair ties is a women-owned and operated small business.
 All of our products are created and patented by women, for women.
-So in honor of Women’s History Month, we wanted to take a look at how far women (and the ponytail) have come.
+So in honor of women everywhere, we wanted to take a look at how far women (and the ponytail) have come.
 We’re so grateful for the incredible community of women that surrounds us and we’re excited for what’s to come!

 First, You Have to Look At The History of the Ponytail